nlisgo/stratisX/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `stratis-qt.pro` file.
+Alternatively, install Qt Creator and open the `obsidian-qt.pro` file.

-An executable named `stratis-qt` will be built.
+An executable named `obsidian-qt` will be built.

 Windows